John Adams (economist): Corporate investigator

-In addition to his policy advocacy, Adams has worked as a corporate investigator, focusing on the Australian Securities and Investments Commission (ASIC) and alleged corporate misconduct.
-In April 2021, Adams commenced a corporate investigation into Australian Bullion Company (NSW) Pty Ltd, known as ABC Bullion, after an employee alleged the company was engaged in a "fee for no service" storage fraud scheme.
-The ten-month investigation, concluding in April 2022, resulted in a 608-page report of alleged misconduct that Adams delivered to ASIC.

-On 4 July 2022, ASIC launched a formal criminal investigation into ABC Bullion.
-During the course of this investigation, on 14 October 2022, Australian Prime Minister Anthony Albanese held a joint press conference with directors of ABC Bullion and its parent company, Pallion, at which he provided a personal endorsement of the company and its directors.
-ASIC concluded its investigation in August 2023, stating that no laws within its jurisdiction had been breached.

-Following a second report from Adams regarding the legality of unallocated and pool-allocated bullion schemes, ASIC initiated a second investigation into ABC Bullion in December 2023.
-This was also concluded in August 2024 with a finding of no breach of law under its jurisdiction.

 From September 2023 to May 2024, Adams conducted a review of ASIC's original investigation, alleging in a subsequent 200-page report that ABC Bullion had manipulated its operations during the investigation, which he argued constituted breaches of NSW state law and likely Commonwealth law.
 The matter was covered in a three-part series by Michael West Media in 2024.

-In May 2024, Adams referred Prime Minister Albanese and several ASIC officials to the National Anti-Corruption Commission, alleging that political interference was a factor in the investigation's outcome.

 Public controversies

 In 2020, Adams drew public and media attention after he disclosed on social media that he had been contacted by the Australian Broadcasting Corporation (ABC) for a proposed segment on whether the "white moves first" rule in chess could be considered racist.
 The resulting discussion attracted international media coverage and was featured on the ABC's Media Watch program.
 Adams also made a number of twitter posts that attempt to support the conspiracy theory involving Dominion voting machines and the legitimacy of the 2020 US Presidential Election.
 The following year, in 2021, Adams became a vocal critic of government responses to COVID-19 lockdowns, using his social media platforms to post critiques of the policies.